On This Page:

 - Exercise has been shown to have several beneficial effects for cancer survivors, including maintaining quality of life and weight.

-Some ICAM therapies, such as mediation and yoga, can also be helpful for caregivers.
+Some ICAM therapies, such as meditation and yoga, can also be helpful for caregivers.

 Types of ICAM Therapies